 Testimonial Extended Module

 A new module is added to the Divi Builder called Testimonial Extended.
 You can use this module in place of multiple standard Divi Testimonial modules.
+And this is the module that will help you create Divi testimonial sliders.

 Adding the module automatically places a testimonial slider with the testimonials from your list.
 The module includes the standard Content, Design, and Advanced tabs.
 The Content tab includes options for Content, Layout, Display Setting, Background, and Admin Label.